boltex/leointeg/README.md

 ## Issues

+Main issues are listed below.
+See the repository's [Issues Page](https://github.com/boltex/leointeg/issues) to submit issues.

 ### Linux Keybindings

-If you're experiencing trouble with the keyboard shortcuts for the 'Clone Node' or the 'Promote' and 'Demote' commands, use **"keyboard.dispatch": "keyCode"** in your settings and restart VS Code.
+If you're experiencing trouble with the keyboard shortcuts for the 'Clone Node' or the 'Promote' and 'Demote' commands, use **"keyboard.dispatch": "keyCode"** in your settings and restart vscode.
 See [Troubleshoot Linux Keybindings](https://github.com/microsoft/vscode/wiki/Keybinding-Issues#troubleshoot-linux-keybindings) for more information.

 ### Move outline keyboard commands